vikbehal/Explore/Power BI/Day 5.md

   -SSIS
   -Power Query (Power BI)
 5. Data Source -> Data Flows -> (Data Set -> Data Modeling ->) Build Reports
   -Do specific calculations in reports (Visualizations).
-This way your data model will be generic enough to build multiple reports. **Note: This concludes Power Query**
+This way your data model will be generic enough to build multiple reports.
+  **Note: This concludes Power Query**
 ### Modeling Data
 1. Introduction
 (This is one of the complex module in Power BI e.g. DAX)
   -Data Model is a collection of tables with fields and relationship between those tables
   -IN RDBS, we usually have multiple tables and we denormalize data (flatten data)
   -In Power BI, there is no need to flatten data (There are some exceptions though).
 You let Power BI do it using relationships
-  -Data Types, Fact and dimension tables (create start schema in model), Cross filtering, Reduce size of dataset
+  -Data Types, Fact and dimension tables (create Star schema in model), Cross filtering, Reduce size of dataset
   - Data Types - Make sure all columns are in correct data types
   - Fact and dimension tables - Main (fact) table is at the center (e.g. Sales) and then every other table is like ray (e.g. Customer)
   Note: In Datawarehousing you would usually use [Star or Snowflake schema](https://techdifferences.com/wp-content/uploads/2017/12/Untitled1.jpg)